Near (programmer): Death

-In a Twitter thread posted on June 27, 2021, Near claimed to be the victim of long-term harassment from Kiwi Farms users.
+In a Twitter thread posted on June 27, 2021, Near stated that they were the victim of long-term harassment from Kiwi Farms users.
 Near, who was non-binary, said that they had endured lifelong bullying but that the abuse had recently centralized around Kiwi Farms, which had "made the harassment orders of magnitude worse".
 Near stated that they and their friends had been doxed and goaded into suicide by members of the website, and that Near had been mocked for being autistic.
-After posting online, Near hanged themselves around 1pm local time; an autopsy revealed anti-depressants and cold medication in Near's system at the time of death.
+After posting online, Near hanged themself around 1 pm local time; an autopsy revealed anti-depressants and cold medication in Near's system at the time of death.
 Tokyo police entered Near's apartment and found their body the next day, following numerous wellness check requests to the police and United States Embassy.

 On June 28, Hector Martin posted a link to a Google Doc which he said came from a mutual friend of his and Near's, which said that Near had died by suicide, and alleged that the harassment from Kiwi Farms amounted to murder.
 Martin subsequently reported on June 28 that he had spoken to police who confirmed that Near had died the previous day.
 USA Today reported on July 23, 2021, that it had confirmed with Near's former employer that they had died.